BareBeaverBat/TruthIsUniversalInPhi3_5/README.md

 (definition in caption of Figure 2 of that paper, reproduced below^).
 I computed this average separation for a given layer over all datasets (rather than just 4).

-I found a multi-peak pattern when looking across different datasets, even though there was one clear global peak when averaging across all datasets.
+I found a multi-peak pattern when looking across different datasets, even though there was one clear global peak when averaging across all datasets (after layer 18).
-I trained truth-and-polarity directions on the overall peak layer, one additional later layer that was near several dataset-specific peaks, and on the concatenation of those two layers' activations.
+I trained truth-and-polarity directions on the overall peak layer (18), on one additional later layer (25) that was near several dataset-specific peaks, and on the concatenation of those two layers' activations.
 The rationale for the combination of the global peak layer and a local peak layer is that representations tend to vary in abstractness as one passes through the layers, and I had an intuition that it might be useful to combine both very-high-abstraction representations and medium-abstraction representations when linear-probing for polarity and truth directions.

 ^Ratio of the between-class variance and within-class variance of activations corresponding to true and false statements, across residual stream layers, averaged over all dimensions of the respective layer